 - Meet with the M.S. committee.
-Approve plan for coursework and immediate research plans (by end of second semester)
+Approve plan for coursework and review of literature and determine immediate research plans (by end of second semester)

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

 The Department of Dairy Science has a rolling admission policy.
 Campus visits are recommended along with direct departmental faculty contacts.
 Funding may be available for a research assistant position from a faculty member if an applicant meets their research requirements.
 No applicant can be seriously considered until they have submitted an application to the UW–Madison Graduate School with the supporting documentation.